MNeMoNiCuZ/sd-webui-thumbnailizer/readme.md

 v0.30 - Include metadata in generated thumbnails

-v0.31 - Added logic to generate a sets_user.json
+v0.31 - Generate a sets_user.json

-v0.32 - Added
+v0.32 - Generate a blocklist_user.json

 # Todo / Wishlist
 * Improve CSS for gallery styling, avoid the current square format, use the "cover" type to crop/fill properly